lucascolley/lucascolley.github.io/lucascolley/content/_index.md

 *-- Richard D. Wolff*

+> Always a boss and never a worker.
+> Always a liar, always a thief, and never caught.

+*-- Zoe Leonard, »I want a president...«*

 > The revolution will not be televised ...
 The revolution will be live.

 *-- Gil Scott-Heron*